 Usually, the only type of roulette at US casinos is American roulette.
 At Caesars Palace Las Vegas and elsewhere on the Strip, there’s even triple-zero roulette, which should be avoided at all costs.
 Even with a lower table minimum, it’s not worth playing.

 At some high-roller rooms in Las Vegas, Atlantic City, and elsewhere across the US, you can find single-zero European roulette.
 These usually have table minimums of $100 or more.

 Yes, it is legal to play free roulette online at Bonus.com no matter where you are in the US.
 This is because you’re not gambling real money, you’re simply playing with free demo credits.
 To reset the number of credits, all you need to do is refresh the page.

 Yes, you can win real money playing roulette online.
 The simplest way is to play at a legal online casino in Michigan, New Jersey, Pennsylvania, or West Virginia.
-You can also win cash prizes by playing roulette at Chumba Casino using Sweeps Coins.
-This is available to people in all states except for Washington and Iowa.
+You can also win cash prizes by playing roulette at sweepstakes casinos, which are located in all US states except Washington and Idaho.